-A Solar-Centric Build
+A Solar-Centric Build in New England

 Energy-smart technologies and contemporary architectural details make this house an excellent example of streamlined net-zero design.

-When Paul Lukez Architecture was introduced to this project, the charge was to design a net-zero house no bigger than it had to be for the homeowners—two retired academics planning stay put.
+When Paul Lukez Architecture was introduced to this project, the charge was to design a net-zero house no bigger than it had to be for the homeowners—two retired academics planning to stay put.
 Solar strategies were key, as their hope was to become energy independent.
-Located in Harvard, Mass., the 2400-sq.-ft. home is now among the smaller net-zero energy prototypes architect Paul Lukez has designed since his time touring Germany and Switzerland as a renewable energy delegate.
+Located in Harvard, Mass., the 2400-sq.-ft. home is now among the smaller net-zero-energy prototypes architect Paul Lukez has designed since his time touring Germany and Switzerland as a renewable-energy delegate.
 “Renewable energy and sustainable design offer an enormous opportunity to rethink how we create architecture in a way that has aesthetic opportunities and points to new ways of living,” says Lukez.
 “It’s not just a matter of slapping these technologies together but really integrating them within a larger whole.
 That was the mindset that we brought to this project.”

 Two guiding principles emerged: 1.) make the building as tight as possible, and 2.) incorporate a renewable energy and battery system to get to net-zero or beyond.
-Another driving design goal was to bring as much of the outdoors inside as possible with big expanses of strategically placed glass.
+Another driving design goal was to bring as much of the outdoors as possible inside with big expanses of strategically placed glass.
 Balancing energy performance with those “aesthetic opportunities” was the imperative.

 Sited for solar

-There were a number of constraints around siting the house including the amount and depth of ledge, multiple easements, few options for where to drill for water and put the septic system, and a number of town-enforced mandates.
-Lukez’s team worked with a mechanical engineer and a solar design engineer to determine the right location and orientation for optimal solar harvesting.
+There were a number of constraints around siting the house, including the amount and depth of ledge, multiple easements, few options for where to drill for water and put the septic system, and a number of town-enforced mandates.
+Lukez’s team worked with a mechanical engineer and a solar-design engineer to determine the right location and orientation for optimal solar harvesting.
 They found that the house had to sit on the point with the highest elevation to minimize shading from nearby trees.
 Once they determined the best location for the solar panels—slightly askew of due south—they composed the roof to work with the site, the interior spaces, and the desired aesthetic.
 This orientation also creates the most favorable entry approach, and positions the house in relation to the centuries-old, quintessential New England stone walls that beautify the landscape.

-Since the house is located atop ledge, the strategy was to level it with Sonotube concrete piers, which resulted in a 4-ft.-tall crawl space directly under the conditioned spaces.
-The walls of the ventilated crawl space and the floor are insulated, eliminating the need to insulate ducts and pipes separately, which was a cost savings.
+Since the house is located atop ledge, the strategy was to level it with Sonotube concrete piers, which resulted in a 4-ft.-tall crawlspace directly under the conditioned spaces.
+The walls of the ventilated crawlspace and the floor are insulated, eliminating the need to insulate ducts and pipes separately, which was a cost savings.

 The roof is arguably the house’s most striking feature.
-It is composed of three inclined planes; two carry a 3:12 slope (or 14° angle—the minimum required to deflect rain and snow from a metal roof), while the south-facing section that supports the solar panels has a 6:12 slope, which not only allowed for more panels but also created space for a second floor.
+It is composed of three inclined planes; two carry a 3-in-12 slope (or 14° angle—the minimum required to deflect rain and snow from a metal roof), while the south-facing section that supports the solar panels has a 6-in-12 slope, which not only allowed for more panels but also created space for a second floor.
 (There was no need to make the living/dining room volume as tall.)
 Under the main roof, they went with the shallower pitch to help define the entry vestibule, as well as to keep the scale of the front elevation in check.
 “The idea is that you approach an entrance defined by a lower roof and a deep canopy,” Lukez explains.
 “They help you determine where to go.”
 He adds that the size of the overhang was calculated to strike the right balance between blocking unwanted heat in summer and capturing desired heat in winter.

-In terms of the assembly, the full depth of the roof is insulated with Icynene spray foam; and its underside is covered with EPDM, a weather- and UV-resistant synthetic rubber.
+In terms of the assembly, the full depth of the roof is insulated with Icynene spray foam, and its underside is covered with EPDM, a weather- and UV-resistant synthetic rubber.
 Though thick and complex in its detailing, the roof was made to look as thin as possible.
-Lukez focused attention on the underside of the eaves, where a panelized system of medium density overlay (MDO) plywood and battens resolve in such a way as to create a streamlined look—the choice of color helps, too.
+Lukez focused attention on the underside of the eaves, where a panelized system of medium-density overlay (MDO) plywood and battens resolve in such a way as to create a streamlined look—the choice of color helps, too.
 Lukez notes the influence of Japanese architecture here, which he juxtaposed with black cedar cladding—commonly found on the early Colonial homes that are indigenous to the area.

 In the same vein, the trim detailing was kept simple.
-Initially, they installed painted Azek but it bowed with warm temperatures, which Lukez learned can happen with certain colors when they absorb heat.
+Initially, they installed painted Azek, but it bowed with warm temperatures, which Lukez learned can happen with certain colors when they absorb heat.
 “If we had used white, it wouldn’t have been an issue.
 I think the lesson is: Go with natural materials—you can’t go wrong.”

 The standing-seam metal roof was a big decision.
 Though Lukez was in favor of metal from the start, the cost was of concern to the homeowners.
-Ultimately, he won their favor by explaining its 50- to 70-year life cycle, i.e. it’s a smart investment.
-Additionally, because the clients are committed to reducing their carbon footprint, they were sold on the idea that a metal roof is recyclable at the end of its useable life.
+Ultimately, he won their favor by explaining its 50- to 70-year life cycle; i.e., it’s a smart investment.
+Additionally, because the clients are committed to reducing their carbon footprint, they were sold on the idea that a metal roof is recyclable at the end of its usable life.
 (It also looks a whole lot sharper than asphalt shingles would have.)
 “The geometry of the roof and the farmland site made metal a natural fit,” Lukez notes.

 Breaking the thermal bridge

-To support the cantilevered roof, Lukez spec’d W14 steel beams for the longer spans.
+To support the cantilevered roof, Lukez spec’d steel beams for the longer spans.
 Steel was chosen over dimensional lumber to avoid a taller build—had they used wood, they would have needed much deeper members, which would have raised the house by up to a foot.
 In three locations the beams extend from conditioned interior spaces to outside the wall assembly, which meant they carried the threat of thermal bridging.
-To create a break, the designer used Schöck Isokorb® T Type S steel connection modules, a German product insulated with expanded polystyrene that separates the interior structure from the exterior structure, while transferring the load.
+To create a break, the designer used Schöck Isokorb T Type S steel connection modules, a German product insulated with expanded polystyrene that separates the interior structure from the exterior structure, while transferring the load.